aarron-lee/crunchyroll-tizen/README.md

 I've tested the `Streaming Controls` Steam input community layout by Bleiodes, which works fairly well.

-Also, in the Steam Game settings for the Crunchyroll app, set the resolution as 1080p.
+Also, in the Steam Game settings for the app, set the resolution as 1080p.
 The App was not designed for higher resolutions, you may see visual bugs at higher than 1080p resolutions.

 # Development